medcomdk/dk-medcom-acknowledgement/docs/index.md

 ### 1.1 Use cases
 Use cases describe the different scenarios in which a standard support.
 For a certain real-world scenario, it describes the requirements for the content of a message.
 The purpose of the use cases is to ensure a coherent implementation and use of the Acknowledgement.
 The descriptions are targeted IT-system vendors and the people responsible for the implementation in regions, hospitals and municipalities.

-The use cases for the acknowledgement are part of technical uses casese for MedComMessaging.
+The use cases for the acknowledgement are part of technical uses casese for MedComMessaging.<br>
 <a href="https://medcomdk.github.io/dk-medcom-messaging/#11-uses-cases" target="_blank">Click here to read use cases for the Acknowledgement.</a>
 <!-- Below, you can find the use cases both in Danish and English : -->